Places, people and the outdoors

-I am also an architect and urban designer with a master’s in architectural design in Brazil.
+Working as photographer and places designer.
+I am also a trained architect and urban designer with a master’s in architectural design.
 With experience in designing and researching in a broad range of projects with main interests in places design and active cities.
 Focused on sustainable, ethical, and culturally responsible design.

 I have been working with many companies and also volunteering for local artists, movements and local events such as Open House Perth, the Town Teams movement and The Bend in the road.